T: +44 (0)20 7395 3099

 Edward is a member of the Company Law Committee of LSEW and also sits on the Lexis PSL Consulting Editorial Board.

-- A complete governance overhaul for the UK’s market leading real estate outsourcing company, involving multi-jurisdictional aspects; and
+- A complete governance overhaul for the UK’s market leading real estate outsourcing company, involving multi-jurisdictional aspects.

 - Advising on both equity fundraisings on the London listed markets and the issue of debt securities on a range of European exchanges.

 Edward has been a partner of Wedlake Bell since 2010.
-Before that, Edward spent twelve years at Nabarro.
+Before that, he spent twelve years at Nabarro.